mmaelicke/scikit-gstat/docs/userguide/kriging.rst

 He published the method in 1951.
 In many text books you will also find the term *prediction*, but be aware that Kriging is still based on the assumption that the variable is a random field.
-THerefore I prefer the term *estimation* and would label the Kriging method a *BLUE*, **B** est **L** inear **U** nbiased **E** stimator.
+Therefore I prefer the term *estimation* and would label the Kriging method a *BLUE*, **B** est **L** inear **U** nbiased **E** stimator.
 In general terms, the objective is to estimate a variable at